Gaussian pseudo-Orthogonal Ensemble of Real Random Matrices: Conclusions

-In this paper the pseudo-symmetric matrices $Q_k(\lambda), R_k(\lambda), {\cal Q}_k(\lambda,\mu; \lambda\mu {\ge}0)$ and ${\cal R}_k(\lambda,\mu;\lambda\mu{\ge}0)$ discussed in sec.
-II are new and most interestingly similar to real symmetric matrices in a hidden way and hence their eigenvalues are purely real giving rise to Wigner's surmise yet again.
-We claim that similarity of a pseudo-symmetric matrix to a real matrix is new and thought provoking.
+In this article, the pseudo-symmetric matrices $Q_k(\lambda), R_k(\lambda), {\cal Q}_k(\lambda,\mu; \lambda\mu {>}0)$ and ${\cal R}_k(\lambda,\mu;\lambda\mu>0)$ discussed in sec.\enspace II are new and most interestingly similar to real symmetric matrices in a hidden way and hence their eigenvalues are purely real giving rise to Wigner's surmise yet again.\enspace We claim that the similarity of a pseudo-symmetric matrix to a real matrix is new and thought-provoking.
 These matrices may be found interesting in general matrix theory as a new type.
-Here, these as random matrices with ${\cal N}= n(n+1)/2$ number of iids have thrown an interesting surprise wherein both the spectral distributions of nearest level spacings and eigenvalues follow Wigner's surmise.
-This indeed provides a paradigm shift in random matrix theory that Wigner's surmise is the outcome of matrices whose all eigenvalues are real.
+Here, the Gaussian pseudo-orthogonal ensemble of these random matrices with ${\cal N}= n(n+1)/2$ number of independent Gaussian random numbers has thrown an interesting surprise wherein both the spectral distributions of nearest level spacing and eigenvalues follow Wigner's surmise.
+This provides the insight that Wigner's surmise is the outcome of matrices whose all eigenvalues are real.
 These eigenvalues can even unconventionally come from non-symmetric (pseudo-symmetric) matrices as against the conventional real symmetric ones.
-It is reassuring to find that pseudo-symmetric random matrices with all eigenvalues not real (when $\lambda \mu < 0$) display the intermediate statistics.
-More importantly, we have proved that the diagonalizing matrices ${\cal D}$ of these pseudo-symmetric matrices are pseudo-orthogonal under a constant metric $\zeta$ as ${\cal D}^t \zeta {\cal D}=\zeta$, more investigations in this direction are welcome.
+But when the spectrum splits into separated sets of real and complex conjugate eigenvalues for the pseudo-symmetric matrices ${\cal Q}_k(\lambda,\mu; \lambda\mu{<}0)$ and ${\cal R}_k(\lambda,\mu;\lambda\mu{<}0)$, spectral distributions display the intermediate statistics.
+Since the pseudo symmetric matrices ${\cal Q}_k(\lambda,\mu)$ and ${\cal R}_k(\lambda,\mu)$ can represent the unbroken and broken phase of a PT-symmetric quantum system for $\lambda\mu{>}0$ and $\lambda\mu{<}0$ respectively, thus indicating the connection of un-broken PT-symmetry phase to Wigner's distribution and broken PT-symmetry phase to intermediate statistics. \\ More importantly, we have proved that the diagonalizing matrices ${\cal D}$ of these pseudo-symmetric matrices are pseudo-orthogonal under a constant metric $\zeta$ as ${\cal D}^t \zeta {\cal D}=\zeta$, form a pseudo-orthogonal group, and more investigations in this direction are welcome.